In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 - Existing niche site passed the manual review (i.e. has quality content and healthy statistics)

-Actually, you must first analyze expired domain lost pages before doing a 301 redirection.
+Actually, you must first analyze aged domain lost pages before doing a 301 redirection.
 Upon checking them all, there are two techniques you can use for those pages.

 1.1 The Pillar Page

-You can make the most out of expired domain by redirecting it to a highly relevant pillar page.
+You can make the most out of aged domain by redirecting it to a highly relevant pillar page.
 Of course, topical relevancy plays an important role here to get satisfying results.

 Let’s say you have a pillar page with “Best Cameras”, to boost its ranking, find a strong domain in Cameras & Photography and redirect its homepage and all other pages to that pillar page.